ktalke12/Labview-MiP/README.md

 If the libraries install without errors, you can move the SO and header files into the respective /usr/ folders, and the BBB will be setup and ready to use with Labview

-8)  Install the RC Cape vip to run in Labview:  Open the VI package manager program.
+9)  Install the RC Cape vip to run in Labview 2014:  Open the VI package manager program.
 Download and double click on the ucsd_robotics_lab_robotics_cape-1.0.1.3.vip, and install the package.
 Repeat with ucsd_robotics_lab_lib_rc_cape_examples-1.0.1.1.vip.

-9) Open one of the examples and see it working.
-Dig around the VI to see how it works.
+10) Create a new project.
+Then right click on the project, and add a new target as a BeagleBone.
+In the target options, type in the IP address of the beaglebone (192.168.7.2, or the wifi ip address).
+Move one or all of the examples into the project.
+Then, move them down to the target, and open the vi.
+Run the .VI and dig around the VI to see how it works.

+11)  Note:  whenever closing/ending a running VI, make sure to press the rectangular stop button on the front panel.
+This will properly shutdown the board so that it can run properly again after without rebooting/restarting labview.

+12)  Troubleshooting:
+  A)  Can ping the BBB, but Labview fails to connect to target.
+Solution:  Restart labview on the BBB.
+This is possible by right clicking on the target, and restarting labview, or easier from the terminal/putty:
+  #~  systemctl restart labview.service
+  B)  Will add more when more problems arise